rawdaymohamed/Media-Buzz/README.md

 ![](./imgs/media-buzz-2.png)
 ![](./imgs/media-buzz.png)

-This project is built with the MERN Stack and has the following
+This project is built with the MERN Stack.

+## Features

 ### Done